Skip to main content

 Unpatched vulnerabilities enable cyber attackers to gain unauthorized access to your systems and sensitive data.
 Install security updates frequently to address software vulnerabilities and minimize the risk of exploitation.

-Apart from an AD audit, you can also leverage privileged access management (PAM) practices to enhance the security of your Active Directory environment.
-Let’s take a closer look at what PAM is and what benefits it brings to your AD security.
+In addition to an AD audit, you can also leverage best practices for privileged access management to enhance the security of your Active Directory environment.
+Letโ€™s take a closer look at what PAM is and how it can benefit your AD security.

-Establishing robust privileged access management is a must to secure an organization’s data and systems as well as to eliminate various AD-related risks.
-This is imperative since AD itself is managed by privileged accounts.
-And if these accounts get abused, malicious actors can take advantage of the access privileges assigned to them.
+Establishing robust privileged access management is a must in order to secure an organizationโ€™s data and systems and eliminate various AD-related risks.
+AD itself is managed by privileged accounts, so securing them is vital.

-System administrators often center privileged access management solutions around an organization’s Active Directory environment as a way of delegating privileged access from a centralized monitored location.
+System administrators often center privileged access management solutions around an organizationโ€™s Active Directory environment as a way of delegating privileged access from a centralized, monitored location.

-• Identify users with elevated privileges
+• Identify and manage accounts with elevated privileges

 • Detect users with unnecessarily broad access rights